amphp/parallel/README.md

     vendor/bin/athletic -p benchmarks -b vendor/autoload.php

 ## Installation
-With Composer.
+With [Composer](http://getcomposer.org).
 What did you expect?

-    composer require icicleio/conncurrent
+    composer require icicleio/concurrent

 To enable threading, you will need to compile pthreads from source, as this package depends on unstable and unreleased fixes in pthreads.